code-payments/code-pennypost/packages/api/README.md

 ## HTTP/1 First Design

-One notable implementation feature of Pennypost is that we don't force the useage of websockets or sockets for services.
-Typically, gRPC services require the use of HTTP/2.
-Instead, we use a simple binary request/response pattern over HTTP/1.
-This is very different from what projects like `es-connect` use.
-We wanted to ensure that an upgrade path to `HTTP/2` was possible, but not required.

-By avoiding `HTTP/2`, Pennypost can take advantage of traditional load balancing infrastructure.
+One notable implementation feature of Pennypost is that we don't force the useage of websockets or sockets for services, as is usually the case with `gRPC` or `es-connect`.
+By avoiding `HTTP/2`, we can take advantage of traditional load balancing infrastructure.

-The `HTTP/1` protocol is defined in the `proto/network.prot` file.
-The services themselves are defined in the `../packages/backend/src/service.ts` file.

 This is the same pattern used by the Code SDK.

+The protocol is defined in the [network.proto](https://github.com/code-payments/code-pennypost/blob/main/packages/api/proto/network.proto) file.

 Example: